scriptotek/almar/README.md

 ## Installation and configuration

-1. Run `pip install -e .` to install `lokar` and its dependencies.
+1. Run `pip install -e .` to install `almar` and its dependencies.
-2. Create a `lokar.yml` configuration file in the directory you're planning to run `lokar` from.
+2. Create a `almar.yml` configuration file in the directory you're planning to run `almar` from.

-Here's a minimal `lokar.yml` file to start with:
+Here's a minimal `almar.yml` file to start with:

 ```
 ---